 Stepium pitches itself as a network marketing opportunity through which you can passively earn Ethereum cryptocurrency online.
 As I mentioned above they make the whole thing sound really easy…

 You’re led to believe that you can start earning a passive income simply by signing up & purchasing a contract.
 Allegedly there’s no mining & there’s no work involved – you just receive profit from “your projects and invitees daily” (as quoted from their website).

 It might initially all sound fair and well, especially if you’re new to cryptocurrency investing – but what you’ve got to question is where is all of this “free money” supposed to be coming from?

 After all, it’s got to come from somewhere…

 And the other big issue with this site is that it doesn’t display any company details or ownership identification whatsoever.
-That’s especially bad news considering it’s an investment related site… Not only should they be displaying their companies details, they should be displaying a license number too since the company would have to be regulated to work within the financial industry.
+That’s especially bad news considering it’s an investment-related site… Not only should they be displaying their companies details, but they should also be displaying a license number too since the company would have to be regulated to work within the financial industry.

-It’s a requirement by law for companies in the investment space to display these things on their website or promo material – otherwise they could simply set up, take money & disappear without trace… Like many do.
+It’s a requirement by law for companies in the investment space to display these things on their website or promo material – otherwise, they could simply set up, take the money & disappear without a trace… Like many do.

 How Does Stepium Work?

 After taking a closer look at the website & digging into exactly how it all works I was quickly able to see that as per suspicion this whole thing blatantly is just a money-making scheme, not a legitimate opportunity.